trthatcher/MLKernels.jl/README.md

 KernelSum{Float64}(KernelComposition(ϕ=Exponential(α=1.0,γ=1.0),κ=SquaredDistance(t=1.0)), KernelComposition(ϕ=Polynomial(a=1.0,c=1.0,d=3),κ=ScalarProduct()))
 ```

-*Mercer kernels* may also be multiplied together to create a `KernelProduct`
+*Mercer kernels* are also closed under multiplication.
+Similarly, a
-object:
+`KernelProduct` tpye may be used to sum groups of *Mercer kernels*.
+The `*`
+operator will automatically construct a `KernelProduct` type:

 ```julia
 julia> κ1 * κ2
 KernelProduct{Float64}(KernelComposition(ϕ=Exponential(α=1.0,γ=1.0),κ=SquaredDistance(t=1.0)), KernelComposition(ϕ=Polynomial(a=1.0,c=1.0,d=3),κ=ScalarProduct()))
 ```

+The power `^`, exponentiation `exp` and hyperbolic tangent `tanh` functions may
-Several other operations are defined that act as shortcuts for pre-defined
+be applied to certain types of kernels.
+These act as shortcuts for composition
-kernels:
+kernel types:

 ```julia
 julia> κ3 = SineSquaredKernel();